Knowledge Base Sections ▾

 | Request limits | Yes (credit bundle, daily limits) | No (limited only by balance) |

-To estimate prices, it is useful to compare token costs for proprietary providers used by AI-IDE subscriptions with Gonka's pricing.
-Below are estimated prices per 1M tokens (input / output):
+To estimate the price level, it is useful to compare token costs from proprietary providers used by subscription-based AI-IDEs with Gonka prices.
+Below are the approximate prices per 1M tokens (input / output):

 | Provider / model | Input per 1M | Output per 1M |